mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ## Submitting the exercises

 Commit all your changes and push the code to GitHub.
-Deploy to the newest version of Heroku or Fly.io, too.
 Remember to check with Rubocop that your code still adheres to style rules.
+Deployingthe newest version of Heroku or Fly.io, is voluntary!

+Mark the exercises you have done at https://studies.cs.helsinki.fi/stats/courses/rails2023-hotwire notice that for this part there is a separate course instance in the submission system!